Last Updated on August 30, 2018

 2. Complete the necessary

-trainings- The required trainings usually consist of CPR/First Aid,
+training- The required training courses usually consist of CPR/First Aid,

 Medication Administration, Managing Aggressive Behaviors, Documentation and